Relintai/pandemonium_engine_docs/community/contributing/editor_and_docs_localization.md

 Class reference (BBCode)
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The class reference is documented in the main Godot repository using XML files, and with BBCode-like markup for styling and internal references.
+The class reference is documented in the main Pandemonium repository using XML files, and with BBCode-like markup for styling and internal references.

-Some of the tags used are from the original BBCode (e.g. `[b]Bold[/b]` and `[i]Italics[/i]`), while others are Godot-specific and used for advanced features such as inline code (e.g. `[code]true[/code]`), linking to another class (e.g. `[Node2D]`) or to a property in a given class (e.g.
+Some of the tags used are from the original BBCode (e.g. `[b]Bold[/b]` and `[i]Italics[/i]`), while others are Pandemonium-specific and used for advanced features such as inline code (e.g. `[code]true[/code]`), linking to another class (e.g. `[Node2D]`) or to a property in a given class (e.g.
 `[member Node2D.position]`), or for multiline code blocks.
 Example: